PSRCode/lava-script/README.rst

 Parameters
 ==========
  * GATEWAY - The gateway for the network the target device is on (check with your LAVA admins)
  * PUB_KEY - A plain-text string containing the ssh public key(s) you wish to use to connect to the device over ssh
  * IRC_NICK - An IRC nickname to notify when ready (Debian only)
  * IRC_SERVER - The IRC server to use (Debian only)
  * testdef - The test definition (distrbution specific)

   * **hacking-session-debian.yaml** - run the hacking session on a Debian or Ubuntu filesystem, *openssh-server will be installed using the package manager*
+    GATEWAY can be left empty for Debian hacking sessions to let the device identify the default gateway.
+    IRC_SERVER defaults to irc.freenode.net
   * **hacking-session-oe.yaml** - run the hacking session on an Open Embedded filesystem *openssh-server must be installed in the image*
-  * **hacking-session-android.yaml** - run the hacking session on an Android filesystem *openssh-server must be installed in the image*
+  * **hacking-session-android.yaml** - run the hacking session on an
+    Android filesystem *openssh-server must be installed in the image*

 Starting a Hacking Session
 ==========================